Staging the living room before you place your home on the real estate market will help your home sell faster and for more money!

 Keep sight lines open to your focal points.
 Don’t block the fireplace or window with a large piece of furniture or a tall tree.

-Furniture, like a media center or bookshelves, should be decluttered before staging the living room.
-Don't try to completely fill the bookshelves-- leave spaces between objects to create an open and airy effect.
+Furniture, like media centers or bookshelves should be decluttered and staged for best effect in your living room designs.
+Leave spaces between objects to create an open and airy effect.

 If you have a large oblong-shaped room, you can stage it into two separate areas.
 You might stage it as a multi-functional room, with a conversation grouping on one end and media viewing on the other.
 Or you could just stage it into two separate conversational areas.

-If the living room has one or more focal points, arranging the furniture into separate cozy conversational areas will give the feeling of two rooms.
+If the living room has one or more focal points, arrange furniture to create separate cozy conversational areas to give the feeling of two rooms.
 Each separate area should be assembled and directed toward its own focal point.

 An area rug placed in each section will help define the separate spaces in a large room.
 Each rug will give the feeling of a different room.